 SLO 2 is assessed via a Teacher Candidate Observation Form in EDSP 5111 General-Special Education Internship in Teaching I and EDSP 5121 General-Special Education Internship in Teaching II.
-Both University Supervisors and School District personnel who serve as University Supervisors are trained in effective use of the observation instrument.
+Both University Supervisors and School District personnel are trained in effective use of the observation instrument.
 The Teacher Candidate Observation Form is comprised of items extracted from the Danielson Framework for Teaching instrument.
 The rating scale was adjusted to reflect course grading requirements, but the criteria and indicators were not adjusted from the Framework.
 The assessment provides evidence for meeting the state identified standards as it is aligned with InTASC standards, and content validity was established for the instrument.
 Steps were taken to assure quality of the assessment/evidence.
+A panel of 11 P-12 clinicians viewed two 20-minute teaching vignettes and conducted independent evaluations of the teaching performance using this tool.
+Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class correlation Coefficient (ICC) for reliability.
+The goal is for at least 80% of candidates to score "Meets Expectations".
+To determine criteria for success: